-Haryana BJP chief resigns as party falls short of majority
+Subhash Barala rubbishes rumors that he quit as Haryana BJP chief

-Chandigarh, Oct 24: With the BJP likely to fall around 10 seats short of the majority mark in Haryana, the state chief of the party Subhash Barala has reportedly resigned.
+The BJP is likely to fall short of majority mark of 46 needed to form the government.
+Rumours then began doing rounds that Barala resigned in the wake of party's dismal performance.
+As per latest updates, Barala was trailing by over 20,000 votes.

+News agency quoted Barala as saying that he has not resigned from his post and that the news of his resignation is a rumour.

 The counting of votes for elections held across 90 seats of Haryana was held today.
 As of latest trends, the Haryana Assembly is heading for a hung assembly.
-The BJP which ruled the state for five years is likely to end up with 36 seats in the 90 member assembly.
+The BJP which ruled the state for five years is likely to end up with around 38-39 seats in the 90 member assembly.
 The majority needed to form the government is 46.

 In the Haryana Assembly elections 2014, the BJP won 47 of the 90 seats and wrested power from Congress which ruled the state for 10 years till then.
 2014 Haryana elections saw a major change in the voting pattern as the BJP gained by 43 seats compared to 2009 while the Congress' seat share nosedived.